mjordan/islandora_bagger/README.md

 └── tagmanifest-sha1.txt
 ```

+## REST interface usage (experimental)

+Islandora Bagger can also create Bags via a simple REST interface.
+It does this by receiving a PUT request containing the node ID of the Islandora object to be bagged, and then fetches the files and other data from the Islandora instance.
+The request does not contain any payload files, it just instructs Islandora Bagger to create the Bag much like it would if invoked via its command-line interface.
+Note that this feature is in very early development.

+To use the REST API

+1. Create a configuration file as described above and copy your configuration file to `/tmp/sample_config.yml`.
+1. `php bin/console server:start`
+1. `curl -v -X POST -H "Islandora-Node-ID: 4" http://127.0.0.1:8001/api/createbag`

+Currently, configuration data is not included in the REST PUT request; Islandora Bagger reads it from a static file at `/tmp/sample_config.yml`.
+Work is underway to address this.
+Also, the only HTTP method supported in `PUT`.
+This API is in its earliest stages and will change substantially before it is ready for production use.

 ## Customizing the Bags

 Customizing the generated Bags is done via values in the configuration file and via plugins.